johnwcowan/r7rs-work/Dictionaries.md

 and returns `#f` after the first call to *pred* that returns false.
 If the dictionary type is inherently ordered, associations are processed in the inherent order; otherwise in an arbitrary order.
-If all calls return true, `dict-any` returns the value of the last call.
+If all calls return true, `dict-any` returns the value of the last call, or `#t` if no calls are made.

 `(dict-keys `*dictionary*`)`